Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Fractional charge versus fractional Josephson effect

 In order to describe the topological phase transitions in the spectrum of $L(\chi,\phi)$, we first have to establish some technical details regarding braid theory.
 As already stated, in general, the eigenspectrum of $L\left(\chi,\phi\right)$, $\{\lambda_n\left(\chi,\phi\right)\}$, is complex.
 Considering the space spanned by $\left(\chi,\phi\right)$, we can think of the eigenspectrum as a complex band in a 2D Brillouin zone (where $\chi$ and $\phi$ are coordinates of the 2D torus).
 Therefore, the touching of two complex bands, $\lambda_n=\lambda_{m\neq n}$, leads to two independent conditions, which may be satisfied for particular values of both $\chi$ and $\phi$.
 That is, a touching of two complex bands occurs in isolated points on the 2D torus.
 In Fig. \ref{fig:exceptional_points}a, we show the location of exceptional points for a chosen parameter set.
 As it turns out, band degeneracy points can occur for typical system parameters (see caption of Fig.~\ref{fig:exceptional_points}).
 Locally, at the degeneracy points, the two eigenvalues partaking in the degeneracy can be described by a complex square root function $\pm\sqrt{z}$ (where $z\sim\chi+i\phi$).
 In the literature of topological transitions in open quantum systems, these touching points are commonly referred to as exceptional points, see, e.g., Ref.~\cite{Bergholtz_2021} (and references therein).

 When choosing a closed path in $\left(\chi,\phi\right)$ around an exceptional point, the two eigenvalues which touch at the exceptional points, perform a braid.
 Thus, to each of the exceptional points, one may assign generators of the braid group; the braid generator may be considered as a generalization of the notion of a topological charge carried by a degeneracy point (see, e.g., \cite{Riwar_2019b}).
 Given a certain ordering of the eigenvalues, the index $j$ of the braid generator $\sigma_{j}$ (see Fig. \ref{fig:exceptional_points}b) indicates, which two eigenvalues perform a braid.
 We here choose the order of the labels as ${\lambda_0,\lambda_+,\lambda_-,\lambda_p}$, see, e.g., Fig.~\ref{fig:braids_chi}.
 For instance, the braid generator $\sigma_1$ thus braids $\lambda_0$ with $\lambda_+$, $\sigma_2$ braides $\lambda_+$ with $\lambda_-$ and finally $\sigma_3$ braids $\lambda_-$ with $\lambda_p$.
 Note that the eigenvalues $\lambda_{s,c}$ are inert, in the sense that they depend neither on $\chi$ nor $\phi$, and do not partake in braiding.
 This is why we do not have to include them for the analysis of the topology of the eigenspectrum.
 While $\partial_{\chi}\lambda_{s}=0$ can be understood by the complete symmetry of the system with respect to spin, $\partial_{\chi}\lambda_{\overline{n}}=0$ stems from the effective elimination of the many-body interactions within the dissipative (quasiparticle-induced) processes, due to $\mu\gg U$.
 At any rate, we only have to consider braid generators with four strands.
 For four strands, the set of three braid generators, $\sigma_{1}$, $\sigma_{2}$, and $\sigma_{3}$, see Fig. \ref{fig:exceptional_points}b, is complete and describes the whole braid group.
-For convenience, we have furthermore introduced a non-fundamental braid generator to directly braid the first and fourth strand ($\lambda_0$ and $\lambda_p$), $\sigma_{4}=\sigma_{1}^{-1}\sigma_{3}^{-1}\sigma_{2}\sigma_{1}\sigma_{3}$.
+For convenience, we have furthermore introduced a braid generator to directly braid the first and fourth strand ($\lambda_0$ and $\lambda_p$), $\sigma_{4}=\sigma_{1}^{-1}\sigma_{3}^{-1}\sigma_{2}\sigma_{1}\sigma_{3}$.
+This generator is however non-fundamental in the sense that it can be constructed out of $\sigma_{1,2,3}$.